Abstract

 On the other hand, when the high activations widely spread out throughout the whole object region, the values linearly decrease so that about 40% of activations are included in a localization prediction.
 Instead of using the maximum value as a standard, If we use 90-th percentile as a standard, the pattern of the class activation map values become very similar, and about the same number of activations are included in a localization prediction.
 As a result, the final predictions capture the object region more accurately as shown in the yellow box.

-Thus, instead of using the maximum as a standard, we propose the percentile as a standard (PaS) since it determines the threshold much more robustly regardless of the overlap of high activations.
+we propose the percentile as a standard (PaS) since it determines the threshold much more robustly regardless of the overlap of high activations.

 Experiment Results